rwesson/pnchem2018/README.md

 # 2: Reduce the data

-## We used STARLINK software to do the data reduction
+* We used STARLINK software to do the data reduction
-## Cosmic ray cleaning was carried with both /bclean/ and this python implementation of /LAcosmic/: http://obswww.unige.ch/~tewes/cosmics_dot_py/
+* Cosmic ray cleaning was carried with both *bclean* and this python implementation of *LAcosmic*: http://obswww.unige.ch/~tewes/cosmics_dot_py/

 # 3: Extract integrated and spatially resolved spectra